 Judicial officer exercising some of the functions of a judge.

-The unlawful killing of another without intent to kill.
+In criminal law, the unlawful killing of another without intent to kill.

-An informal way to resolve disputes without going to court.
+In alternative dispute resolution, an informal way to resolve disputes without going to court.
 Here, the parties bring their dispute to a neutral third party, who helps them agree on a settlement.

-Requirement that police tell a suspect in their custody of his or her constitutional rights before they question him/her.
+In criminal law, requirement that police tell a suspect in their custody of his or her constitutional rights before they question him/her.

-Criminal offenses considered less serious than felonies.
+In criminal law, criminal offenses considered less serious than felonies.
 Misdemeanors generally are punishable by a fine or a limited local jail term, but not by imprisonment in a state penitentiary.

 A trial which is terminated before a verdict is reached, either because of some extraordinary circumstance, because of the fundamental error prejudicial to the defendant, or because of a hung jury.